This post is also available in: Español

 You may have heard the recent news about the recalls and problems associated with Zantac, also known by its chemical name ranitidine.
-Perhaps your pharmacist or doctor has even warned you about from the medication.
-The fact is, this drug has been under a spotlight about some concerning contents and side effects for a couple of years now.
+Perhaps your pharmacist or doctor has even warned you about the medication.
+The fact is, this drug has been under the spotlight about some concerning contents and side effects for a couple of years now.
 Finally, regulatory authorities have taken action to remove the medication from store shelves.

-Zantac has faced scrutiny from the FDA and other medical patient interest groups due to concerns about cancer-causing active ingredients and an unstable shelf life of the product.
+Zantac has faced scrutiny from the FDA and other medical patient interest groups due to concerns about cancer-causing active ingredients and unstable shelf life of the product.
 Following multiple individual and mass tort lawsuits and related investigations, the FDA officially issued a complete recall of all forms of the medication on April 1st of this year.

 As the pending cases and inevitable future cases wait for their day in court, it remains to be seen how victims of the drug’s dangerous complications will fare – both in health and in recompense for their devastating experiences with the drug.
 If you have suffered illness or may have medical complications after a history of using Zantac medication, call Thompson Law today.
 We will be happy to answer your call or web inquiry right away and can provide you with information, options and advice – completely risk-free and at no cost to you.

 Zantac is an over the counter (“OTC”) heartburn drug that has been widely available since the early 1980’s.
 It was available by prescription only for about the first 20 years since its development, and eventually became available OTC in pharmacies and health supply sections of stores such as CVS, Walgreens, Walmart, Target and more.